 When he’s not treating or playing football, Ange enjoys pursuing a wide range of physical activities, from athletics and gymnastics to yoga and pilates.

 “I would say my approach starts with listening, whether it is verbal or non-verbal, the body itself gives a lot of information.

 As a part of my observation, I will evaluate your posture, the relative position of the different segments of your spine while resting, standing and in movement and the function of your main area of concern.

 I know the body is organised in muscular chains, hence the root of your problem can be somewhere else than your main area of concern.

 Also, prevention and well-being is very important to me and I will gladly appreciate any discussion about meditation, breathing, training and least but not last stretching.”

-Ange is registered as a physiotherapist with all major health insurances but not BUPA and AXA/PPP who in 2016/7 are reducing benefits per treatment and not allowing their members to top up.
+Ange is registered as a physiotherapist with all major health insurances but not BUPA and AXA/PPP who in 2016/7 reduced their benefits per treatment and not allowing their members to top up.
 This will not make it viable for most clinics in Central London to work with them.
-We are therefore restricting our BUPA treatments to one osteopath, Tracy Davies and one physiotherapist, Robert Galloway until further notice.
-AXA/PPP have reduced their benefit to a level that makes it impossible for us to work with them.

 © 2018 Central London Osteopathy and Sports Injury Clinic